jaliagag/21_linux/comptia/notes.md

 # comptia

-## Chapter 2 - sifting through services
+## chapter 2 - sifting through services

 - daemon: a linux service program that runs as a backup process